beda-software/fhir-emr/README.md

 ### Local setup

 #### Video calls local setup
-Before you start you need to setup your own Jitsi Meet video instance.
+Before you start you need to set up your own Jitsi Meet video instance.
 See this [guide from Jitsi](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/)

-Also you need to configure JWT authentication on the video server side.
+Also, you need to configure JWT authentication on the video server side.
 See this [guide](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/#authentication-using-jwt-tokens)

-**Important note**: We use react component to represent video call frame from [jitsi-meet-react-sdk](https://github.com/jitsi/jitsi-meet-react-sdk/tree/main).
-This component requires HTTPS schema for Jitsi server, so you need to publish your server with this requirement
+**Important note**: We use react component to represent the video call frame from [jitsi-meet-react-sdk](https://github.com/jitsi/jitsi-meet-react-sdk/tree/main).
+This component requires HTTPS schema for the Jitsi server, so you need to publish your server with this requirement

 In the EMR folder add these variables to `.env` file with values you generated on the video server side: